CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/fhir2bff.md

 ---

 :::warning[Mapping status]
-This table documents the experimental FHIR R4 JSON Bundle profile introduced in **v0.33**.
-Its current coverage reflects the resources and fixture described below and may be refined as additional FHIR implementations and profiles are evaluated.
+This table documents the experimental FHIR R4 JSON Bundle mapping introduced in **v0.33** and the mCODE 4.0 profile-aware mapping added for **v0.34**.
+Its current coverage reflects the attributed generic and official mCODE fixtures and may be refined as additional implementations are evaluated.

-Parts of the mapping were drafted or refined with LLM assistance using **GPT-5.6 Sol** with **ultra reasoning**, followed by human review, regression testing, and target-format validation.
 :::

 The route resolves Bundle references, groups resources by Patient, creates one